populationgenomics/team-docs/onboarding_documentation/technical_documentation/analyst_tutorial/analyst_tutorial.md

 If you haven't done so already, clone the `metamist` repository to your local machine.
 Once you've done that, navigate to your `metamist` repository.
 Make sure you're on the `main` branch of `metamist`, then execute the following command from the CLI:

-**TODO: We will need to set up more genomes in the actual bucket we're using**
+**TODO: We will need to set up more genomes in the actual bucket we're using for downstream ancestry analysis to work**
 ```bash
 analysis-runner \
 --dataset bioheart --description "populate bioheart test subset" --output-dir "bioheart-test" \